DocumentWDP-10

 8. Best Practices#

-• Use the same emoji/color for a severity across your entire application
+• Use the same emoji/color for a severity across the entire application

-• Document your chosen palette in your style guide
+• Document the chosen palette in the project style guide

 • Maintain consistent spacing and formatting

-• Change colors based on context (error is always red)
+• Changing colors based on context (error SHOULD always be red)

 Fallback Strategy: